 - Re-test all changes to confirm.

-A Cycle Prep status page displays for all institutions who have gone through the Slate implementation process and have released decisions, or who otherwise have completed an admissions cycle within Slate.
+A Cycle Prep status page displays for all institutions that have gone through the Slate implementation process and have released decisions or who otherwise have completed an admissions cycle within Slate.
 Your Cycle Prep status page has been pre-populated with a standard set of checklist items, but these items can also be modified to meet your needs.
 You can also add custom checklist items as either one-time or recurring tasks.
-Changes to your custom checklist items will persist year-over-year and will be available to you year-round.
+Changes to your custom checklist items will persist year-over-year and available to you year-round.